Minimalistic SVG library

 Introduction

-Like stated in Creating SVG from JavaScript creating SVGs doesn't have to be hard.
+Like stated in Simple SVG in Javascript creating SVGs doesn't have to be hard.
 I want to take this a little further and show how to create a minimalistic SVG library in JavaScript (but any language will do).

 Usage